prrrcl/ementh/README.md

 ## User Stories
 ### As user
 -  **404:** As an anon/user/admin I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
--  **Signup:** As an anon I can recieve a invitation for sign up in the platform so that I can start booking class and edit my profile.
+-  **Signup:** As an anon I can receive an invitation for sign up in the platform so that I can start booking class and edit my profile.
 -  **Login:** As a user I can login to the platform so that I can book classes.
 -  **Logout:** As a user I can logout from the platform so no one else can use it.
 -  **Book Class** As a user I can book on class list.